orchidsoftware/.github/profile/README.md

 ## Quick start guide

-Are you entirely new to Laravel Orchid?
+Are you completely new?
 Don't worry, we all were once.
 For a quick study of the main features, be sure to check out the step-by-step tutorials [see on the site](https://orchid.software/en/docs/quickstart).

 ----